asphaltpanthers/CS1632/study_guides/midterm_1_study_guide.md

 # CS 1632 Midterm 1 Exam Study Guide - Fall 2018

-The midterm is on 16 OCTOBER 2018.
+The midterm is on 12 JUNE 2019.
 You will have the entire class period to complete it.

-**NOTE that this class is on a TUESDAY, not a normal MONDAY!**

-The midterm will cover everything we have covered up to the exercise the class before.
+The midterm will cover everything we have covered in the class so far.
 I recommend you review the slides and the textbook (see syllabus.md for reminders of which chapters were required reading).
+Also, I will go over this study guide with the class before the test.

 Here are the key topics to study in preparation for the test.